The Central Bank of the Philippines was established in 1949, and with its creation, the formal Filipino currency was generated.

 - Click the peso sign.

 I. How To Type the Peso Sign in Linux/Ubuntu

 This is only applicable to the GNOME Character Map.

 - Click Application > Accessories > Character Map.

 - Copy and paste the peso sign to the destination file/document.

 J. How To Type the Peso Sign in Chromebook

-- Option 2 – Copy and Paste: Copy and paste the sign located at the end or beginning of this article.
+- Option 2 – Copy and Paste: Copy and paste the sign at the article’s end or beginning.